Do you absolutely hate the idea of a budget?

 By splitting things up, you can save $250 per month, whereas if you tried to budget the whole month on the first, you’d have run out of money before you could get through your bills, let alone your living expenses.

-This is hands down the best way to break the paycheck to paycheck cycle.
-It provides awareness and intentionality to your budget while keeping things simple and do-able.
+This is hands down the best way to break the paycheck-to-paycheck cycle.
+It provides awareness and intentionality to your budget while keeping things

 Budget Tip #3 – Roll With the Punches